Home Buying a Vehicle in Australia (van, 4WD, car)

 If the rego is still valid and it comes from a state requiring a roadworthy certificate, you’ll know that your vehicle was deemed “safe” there in the last year.
 If it is not valid, do not forget that it is required, and you should budget for it.
 So, plan for any repairs that are required as a result of the roadworthy inspection.

 You should also consider whether the price of registration for your van / 4WD / car is justified or not.
 A vehicle whose registration is already expired may not be a good plan.
-To register a vehicle, count between $500 and $1000 per year.
+To register a vehicle, count around $1000 per year.

 Registration also includes a third-party insurance.
 So, if you want a more complete insurance/all risks, plan a supplementary budget beyond that.